MaryBobs/MaryBobs/README.md

 I'm currently looking for a Junior Developer role.

-While doing that I am studying and work on my own small projects.
+While doing that I am studying and working on my own small projects.

 My personal website is at https://marycummings.surge.sh